-Another reason why some students are preferring this test over IELTS or TOEFL is that, it is relatively affordable.
+Another reason why some students are preferring Duolingo test over IELTS or TOEFL is, it is relatively affordable.
 It is currently priced at $49.
-Once the test date is scheduled, you can take the test from the comfort of your home.
+Once the test date is scheduled, you can take the test at the comfort of your home.
 Moreover, results are available in just 48 hours.

 But before you sign up for the test, here are some things you must know about the Duolingo Test.
-Also, note the difference between the Duolingo test vis-à-vis other standardized English proficiency tests.
+Also, note the difference between the Duolingo test and other standardized English proficiency tests.

 What is Duolingo English Test?

 Duolingo English Test is an online English proficiency examination.
 Like the TOEFL and IELTS, Duolingo has four sections: Reading, Listening, Speaking, and Writing.
-These four sections will test if your English proficiency and vocabulary are good enough to study graduate coursework in the medium of English.
+These four sections will test if your English proficiency and vocabulary are good enough to study graduate coursework in the English medium.

-Duolingo Tests have been proved to be easy to implement and use because you do not have to leave your home to attend the test.
+Duolingo Tests are proved to be easy to implement and use because you do not have to leave your home to attend the test.
 Apart from that, test requirements are pretty standard:

 - A computer with stable internet